graphaware/neo4j-framework/README.md

 of pre-built as well as custom modules called "GraphAware Runtime Modules".
 These modules typically extend the core functionality of the database by transparently enriching/modifying/preventing ongoing transactions in real-time.

-Additionally, for Java developers only (i.e., for embedded mode, managed/unmanaged extensions development, and GraphAware Module development), the following functionality is provided:
+Additionally, for Java developers only (i.e., for embedded mode, managed/unmanaged extensions development, and framework-powered Spring MVC Controllers), the following functionality is provided:

 * [GraphAware Test](#test) - a testing framework, featuring (among other things) [GraphUnit](#graphunit) - a library for simple graph unit-testing